-Rename and Remove Images
+Renaming and Removing Images

 An image in the Resources pane is a resource of your document.
 When you move it to the Canvas, it becomes an image element.
 It now appears in both the Timeline and the Elements panes.
 You can:

 - In the Timeline and the Elements panes, double-click an element name to rename it.